In this post: The 12V Battery: Finding the Best Option for You

 A center console boat on the ocean with a sunset in the background, and a quote about lithium batteries non-toxic materials next to it.

-If you’re looking for a battery that will last on average 10+ years and that’s not susceptible to charging and discharging issues, you’ve found it.
-Really, we could go on and on.
-There are so many perks to choosing lithium, including Bluetooth monitoring and a built-in battery management system.
 The only negative thing we can mention is the price.
-They are more expensive than the other battery types.
-But when considering all of the maintenance that comes with other batteries and how long a lithium battery will last, the price is simply an investment.
-You’ll likely spend less in the long run!
+They cost more money upfront than the other battery types.
+But when considering all of the maintenance that comes with other batteries and how long a lithium battery will last (replacement costs), the price to replace your old batteries is a sound investment.
+You’re very likely to spend less in the long run.

 • Is the environment prone to shaking, vibrations, or sudden movement?